jonaden94/stat_and_deepl_setup/1_setup/setup_doc.md

 ```
 source 1_setup/create_env.sh
 ```
-* The creation of the environment will take while since Pytorch is quite a big package (roughly 15 minutes).
+* The creation of the environment will take a while (20-25 minutes), mostly because Pytorch is quite a big package.